siddharthaxroy/test/content/principles/index.md

 - Be charitable in interpreting others' words/actions, unless there are reasons not to
 - Support claims with evidence, not blind faith
 - Bring light to a debate (over heat) through evidence, conversation, and seeking middle ground
-- Counter perverse incentives by choosing quality over quantity
+- Counter perverse incentives by choosing quality over quantity[^10]

 ### Statistics:
 - Stats 001: Without data, you are just someone with an opinion